 Not all banks require you to have a Social Security Number to open a checking or savings bank account.
 If you don’t have an SSN or even an ITIN, some banks and credit unions will accept a passport number and country of issuance, an alien identification card number, or another government-issued ID number.

 Can you have a credit score with an ITIN?

 Yes and no.

 You see, credit bureaus, like Experian and Equifax, don’t consider ITINs as a valid identifier to collect information from individuals.
-An SSN, on the other hand, is a valid identifier, but it is not necessary to create a credit history.
-These bureaus use other types of information to collect and locate credit data, like your name, address, birthday, and employment history
+On the other hand, an SSN is a valid identifier, but it is not necessary to create a credit history.
+These bureaus use other types of information to collect and locate credit data, like your name, address, birthday, and employment history.